Altes Museum: Museum Island

-With the completion of the Neues Museum (New Museum) by Friedrich August Stüler in 1855, Museum Island began to take form.
+With the completion of the Neues Museum by Friedrich August Stüler in 1855, Museum Island began to take form.
 This was followed by the Nationalgalerie (now the Alte Nationalgalerie) by Johann Heinrich Strack (1876), the Kaiser-Friedrich-Museum (now the Bodemuseum) by Ernst von Ihne after plans by Stüler (1904), and the Pergamonmuseum by Alfred Messel and Ludwig Hoffmann (1930).
-Thus Museum Island evolved into the institution it is today.
+Thus, Museum Island evolved into the institution it is today.

 Julius Carl Raschdorff's 1894–1905 reconstruction of the Berliner Dom into a neo-Renaissance cathedral (replacing the classical cathedral designed by Schinkel) severely disrupted the classical ensemble, especially since the new cathedral has significantly larger dimensions than its predecessor.